 Apply for a Community Grant

-Each year, the Port Coquitlam Community Foundation funds projects proposed by registered charities active in the areas of youth, seniors, health and wellness, homelessness, arts and culture and organized sports.
-The PoCo Foundation Grant Program focuses on projects that take an innovative approach to serving the citizens of Port Coquitlam.
+Each year, the Port Coquitlam Community Foundation funds projects proposed by registered charities active in youth, seniors, health and wellness, homelessness, arts and culture and organized sports.
+The PoCo Foundation Grant Program focuses on projects that take an innovative approach to serve the citizens of Port Coquitlam.
 Grants are provided based on the availability of funds and how well the proposed project aligns with our grant guidelines.

-Please note: TSLF Arts Grant Applications will open mid-October 2021.
+Please note: TSLF Arts Grant Applications open late summer with a September 29th deadline.

 Our Granting Goals